 The SPEX does not have an established passing score, but rather a recommended minimum passing score of 75.
 A score of 75 is not a percentage, but a value on a scale that satisfies the criteria of licensing board statutes and regulations.
 Medical licensing boards may determine their own standards of what they deem a passing score.

 The SPEX is offered year round and is computer-administered.
-The exam lasts one day and is comprised of seven blocks of 64 minutes each with each block containing 48 questions.
+The exam lasts one day and is comprised of five blocks of 60 minutes each with each block containing 40 questions.
 Questions are in single best answer multiple choice formats.
 The exam takes approximately eight hours with an allotted 45-minutes of break time, which can be divided in any manner that fits the examinees preference.